Who Has Ever Seen The Nigerian Declaration of Independence?

 I have had the privilege to ask many notable Nigerians.
 Nigerians most would expect to have seen or known something concrete about the existence and contents of the NDI.
 In 1999, I asked Anthony Enahoro, who moved the motion in the House while Nigeria was under colonial rule for Independence if he had seen it.
 His answer was, No. I also asked Debo Akande while I met him in London in the summer of 2003.
 His response was, No.

 I also requested Gani Fawehimin twice, once in Lagos and again in Abuja.
 Gani’s answer was not only, No, on both occasions.
 He was also angry that I bothered to ask him a second time as if it would change his first answer.
 He was right; I should not have asked a second time at a later date.
 I also tried to reach Itse Sagay a few years ago in the U.K. to ask the same question.
 His hospitalisation failed me when the opportunity came.

-If a foremost independence politician and preeminent Nigerian lawyers have not seen the NDI, we should seriously wonder who has.
-The NDI is not available in any library or archive I have requested the information.
-The best I have gotten in my search is a transcript of Tafawa Balewa’s speech declaring Nigeria independent.
-Independence is not a binding divorce without a certificate; Independence has to have proper terms and conditions written clearly into it.
+If a foremost independence politician and preeminent Nigerian lawyers have not seen the NDI, we should wonder who has.
+The NDI is not available in any library or archive.
+I have requested the information.
+The best I have gotten in my search is a transcript of Tafawa Balewa’s speech, declaring Nigeria independent.
+Independence is not a binding divorce without a certificate; Independence has to have proper terms and conditions written into it.

 Some might ask why it matters for Nigerians to see the NDI.
 Whatever the case may be, what is done is done.
 We cannot turn back history.
-Nigerians and other nationals should have the right to view the NDI freely.
+Nigerians and other nationals should have access to view the NDI with freedom.
 It might give Nigerians a better understanding of the initial conditions Nigeria started life with as an independent nation.
 There is a lot in that, very much.